GalwayK/JavaScriptBankistApplication/README.md

 This project is a mockup of a client side banking application using JavaScript.
 It  was created as part of Jonas Schedtmann's, "Complete JavaScript Course," available on Udemy, who has provided permission for its use as a portfolio piece.
-All HTML, images, and CSS was provided as a starter for this application, and all JavaScript was created by the repository owner, Kyle Galway.
+All HTML, images, and CSS were provided as a starter for this application, and all JavaScript was created by the repository owner, Kyle Galway.